TechJunkie Expert Recommendations

 TechJunkie is supported by our readers.
 When you make a purchase through our links, we may earn a commission.
 Read More.

 To those who want a disk cloning app that doesn’t cost a penny and fulfills most casual users’ needs, AOMEI Backupper is a great choice.
-This program is perfect if you want to be prepared against computer crashes.
-It’s hard-to-beat freeware and a good option for anyone who owns a hard drive.
-AOMEI Backupper supports nearly every version of Windows from Windows XP to Windows 10.
+This program is perfect if you want to be prepared for computer crashes.
+It’s hard-to-beat freeware and a good option for anyone with a hard drive.
+AOMEI Backupper supports nearly every version of Windows, from Windows XP to Windows 10.

 Some disk cloning programs don’t work with Windows 8, 7, or older, but with AOMEI Backupper, you can easily clone your hard drive and even an entire computer.
 The supported formats include NTFS, FAT32, and more.
 AOMEI Backupper also works with HDDs, SSDs, and SSHDs.
 Even external drives such as USB drives, hardware RAID, virtual systems, and NAS are compatible for backup, cloning, and restoration.

 The interface is easy to navigate and understand, too.
-If you’re a beginner at cloning hard disks, then you’ll love this software.
+You’ll love this software if you’re a beginner at cloning hard disks.
 Backing up and cloning disks is a straightforward affair that only requires a few clicks.
 Data transfer speeds are rapid, surpassing some of the competitors out there.
-Backup speeds are above average, but restoring a hard disk is two times faster than backing data up.
+Backup rates are above average, but restoring a hard disk is two times faster than backing data up.

-You may have heard of Acronis True Image before since it’s a popular disk cloning program.
-There aren’t a lot of other software that has this much flexibility.
+You may have heard of Acronis Cyber Protect Home Office (formerly known as Acronis True Image) since it’s a popular disk cloning program.
+There isn’t a lot of other software that has this much flexibility.
 It’s far from perfect, but it’s effective for cloning your hard disk.
 Any computer from Windows 7 and above can support Acronis True Image.

 Even Macs and mobile operating systems can take advantage of it.
 It’s more than disk cloning software, as you’ll see below.
 The software comes with 256-bit AES encryption ensuring your data is as secure as possible.
 This type of encryption is still undefeated when appropriately implemented.
 Not even the company has access to your data.

-The software’s Essential tier package comes with ransomware protection as well.
+The software’s Essentials tier package comes with ransomware protection as well.
 If a hacker successfully breaks in, they won’t be able to lock you out of your own files.
-Other than protection, Acronis True Image operates by backing up your data to the cloud.
+Other than protection, Acronis Cyber Protect Home Office operates by backing up your data to the cloud.

-Starter storage plans start at one TB, but it’s possible to upgrade storage space with higher-tiered plans.
-If you set up Acronis True Image to back up your files regularly, you can also choose which files and folders to back up to the cloud.
+Starter storage plans start at 1 TB, but upgrading storage space with higher-tiered plans is possible.
+If you set it up to back up your files regularly, you can also choose which files and folders to back up to the cloud.
 It fully integrates with Windows Explorer, though it’s not the best on Macs.

 The software can back up your files to external hard drives as well.
 Transferring hard disk images from one disk to another can be cumbersome, and some computers don’t have enough slots to insert more hard disks simultaneously.
 With the help of the cloud, you can clone an entire hard disk and transfer everything to a new one without removing either.

-Many other security features come with Acronis True Image, but we won’t get to all of them here.
-It’s a premium product with a price tag to match, but if you have the budget for it, Acronis True Image is the way to go.
+Many other security features come with Acronis Cyber Protect Home Office, but we won’t get to all of them here.
+The Essentials plan costs $49.99 per year, while the Advanced and Premium plans have annual fees of $89.99 and $124.99, respectively.
+It’s undoubtedly a premium product with a price tag to match, but Acronis Cyber Protect Home Office is the way to go if you have the budget for it.

 There are 19 supported file systems to choose from, including FAS32, NTFS, ext2-4, and HFS.
 Its robust supported file list and compatibility with most operating systems make it an easy choice for anyone in the market for cloning software.
-With this software, you can send your disk images to a separate partition or external hard drive.
+This software can send your disk images to a separate partition or external hard drive.

-If you know how to set them up, FTP or WebDAV servers are also enticing options.
+FTP or WebDAV servers are also enticing options if you know how to set them up.
 It works quickly at cloning disks, but you can boost it further by turning off the GUI or choosing faster compression algorithms.
 Cloning disks are well within Clonezilla’s forte, and mass cloning through multicasting is also supported.
 System admins and IT professionals hail it as an excellent program for mass cloning.

 The software was made for IT professionals with the expectation that you’ll know your way around basic commands.
 However, if you’re new to running commands or cloning software, Clonezilla offers tutorials to help ease your way into this new realm.
 Clonezilla is perfect if you’re knowledgeable in coding and IT.
-If you want something lightweight and yet powerful, this software may be the one for you.
+This software may be the one for you if you want something lightweight yet powerful.
 It has its flaws, but it’s reliable for straightforward cloning jobs.

 A welcome feature for those eager to ensure their data’s integrity is the ability to assign an alternate storage location for your disk image.
 You can set up daily, weekly, monthly, and many other backups.
 There are also advanced settings like compression levels that you can employ.
 Macrium Reflect can help you migrate entire drives to new hard disks, such as transferring everything from an old HDD to your new SSD.